md-suhag/md-suhag/README.md

 ## Welcome to my github profile.❤️
 <!-- About me start here-->
 ### 👨‍🏫About Me
-<p> I am a web developer and student.
-I like to code with fun.🌱I use various technology and tool to create website like HTML, CSS, BOOTSTRAP, JAVASCRIPT ,REACT, JQUERY, GIT, GITHUB and more...😊</p>
+<p> I am a web developer.
+I like to code with fun.🌱I use various technology and tool to create website like HTML, CSS, BOOTSTRAP, JAVASCRIPT ,REACT, JQUERY, GIT, GITHUB, PHP and more...😊</p>
 <!-- About Me end here-->

 ### ✨My Skills in webdesign and development